gaetanof/gaetanof/README.md

 ## About me

-- 💻 Full Stack Developer
-- 💼 Currently working as an IT Consultant at Deloitte.
-- 📊 Data analytics
-- ⌨️ JavaScript, Python, SQL, JSON, and much more!
-Checkout my portfolio (link in my github profile) to know more about the technologies I use.
+Hi there!
+I'm a passionate Full Stack Developer and IT Consultant at Deloitte.
+My expertise includes data analytics, where I leverage technologies such as JavaScript, Python, SQL, JSON, and more.
+Check out my <a href="https://franciscogaetano.000webhostapp.com/"> 3D PORTFOLIO </a> to explore the technologies I work with.